What is a Pharmacy Aide?

 In 2016, there was an estimated number of 36,900 jobs in the United States for Pharmacy Aide.
 There is little to no growth in job opportunities for Pharmacy Aide.
-The BLS estimates 4,700 yearly job openings in this field.
+There will be an estimated 4,700 positions for Pharmacy Aide per year.

 The states with the most job growth for Pharmacy Aide are Alaska, Arizona, and Colorado.
 Watch out if you plan on working in Vermont, Oklahoma, or Wisconsin.
 These states have the worst job growth for this type of profession.

 Salary for a Pharmacy Aide